A wide range of vision services designed to address the special needs related to vision loss.

-Volunteers, under the direction of the amblyopia program coordinator, test four-year old children in Mahoning, Trumbull and Columbiana county pre-schools and at community events.
+Goodwill’s workforce development team and volunteers screen four-year old children in Mahoning, Trumbull and Columbiana county pre-schools and at community events.
 Information indicating a possible vision problem is sent to the family, who is encouraged to take the child for a vision exam.
 Follow-up contact is made by the program coordinator.

-Funded through the Lions Club and Lens Crafters, adults and children residing in Mahoning, Trumbull and Columbiana counties are eligible to apply for vision exams and eyeglasses at no cost.
+Funded through the Youngstown Lions Club and Lens Crafters, adults and children residing in Mahoning, Trumbull and Columbiana counties are eligible to apply for vision exams and eyeglasses at no cost.
 Applications are reviewed by a professional team and approved based on financial need.

 To learn more about the Amblyopia or Eyeglasses Programs, contact the Welcome Center at 330-759-7921.